 This 10-session course will be offered each academic year beginning in October.
 Sessions will take place on the second Tuesday of each month from 5:30-7:00pm at BIDMC, in person, to allow for a dynamic and interactive small group discussion structure.

-Participants will gain an understanding of core medical education topics including adult learning theory, bedside teaching skills, curriculum development, reaching the modern-day learner, providing effective feedback, assessment and evaluation, remediation, and basics of medical education research, among others.
+Participants will gain an understanding of core medical education topics including adult learning theory, bedside teaching skills, curriculum development, reaching the modern-day learner, providing effective feedback, assessment and evaluation, remediation, basics of medical education research, and time management, among others.
 Additionally, participants will gain skills and understanding on how to transform daily educational responsibilities into scholarship that can advance their careers and academic promotion.

-Please submit a letter of interest including a commitment to make the scheduled meetings and CV no later than July 1, 2022 to Kelly Anastasio at firstname.lastname@example.org
+Please submit a letter of interest including a commitment to make the scheduled meetings and CV no later than July 1, 2023 to Kelly Anastasio at firstname.lastname@example.org

 Please contact course director Nicole Dubosh, MD at email@example.com if you have any specific questions about this opportunity.